 As Seen in Gig Harbor Now: Tacoma Rainiers at Cheney Stadium

-girl at baseball game with kidsRemember that time I told you I wasn’t particularly sporty?
+mom in blue coat standing at baseball game with kidsRemember that time I told you I wasn’t particularly sporty?
 Well, I can now say the tides, they are a turnin’.
 Because I’ve been to what (I think) is my very first professional baseball game!

 Yep, that’s right.
 Bowen and I took the kids to see everyone’s favorite minor league baseball team, the Rainiers, at Tacoma’s Cheney Stadium.
 And it was surprisingly family-friendly!